emcclosky/vuecid-nuxt-craft/README.md

 To check if your layout is aligning with the grid, one can use:
 `background: susy-svg-grid($colors: rgba(#c7eaee, 0.26)) no-repeat scroll;`
 on any container to show the grid helper svg.

+#### Installation
+Use the setup client
+`$ yarn setup` and choose to install susy with the project.
+What it does:
+1. Installs susy.
+1. Sets up a grid settings file.